 In For Honor, teams of up to four compete to control objectives, or just to straight up kill each other, depending on the mode.
 While the team based modes can descend into absolute bedlam in no time at all, the duel modes are some of the most tense multiplayer action you can find.

 Victory and defeat are never certain, usually because you’ll get knocked off a ledge or something.

 Developer: PopCap Games Publisher: EA Release Date: October 18th, 2019 Online/Local: Online

 EA and PopCap’s third person shooter takes on the Plants vs Zombies series have been remarkably enjoyable.
 You know, more so than they actually have any right to be.
 What started with Garden Warfare back in February 2014, which was strictly a multiplayer and co-op game, has become Plants Vs Zombies: Battle for Neighborville, which features a dedicated campaign with a host of additional content.

 That said, the multiplayer is still there and it’s still a lot of fun.
 As you might have guessed, Plants go up against Zombies, with the main multiplayer mode Turf War seeing teams attack and defend a series of objectives.

 With around 20 classes across both sides, including a team play class that allows players to combine forms, Battle For Neighborville is perhaps a more friendly, yet still enjoyable multiplayer game.

-Developer: Boneloaf Publisher: Double Fine Release Date: March 27th 2019
+Developer: Boneloaf Publisher: Double Fine Release Date: March 27th, 2019 Online/Local: Both

 While traditionally considered to be a couch multiplayer experience, Gang Beasts’ physics based silliness can also be brought online, so you don’t have to wait for your mates to come round before you can have a party.
 Just invite them to a game and start throwing them off ledges in no time.